-Charlie Haden Liberation Music Orchestra was recorded at a time when America was in political and social turmoil.
+Charlie Haden Liberation Music Orchestra was recorded when America was in political and social turmoil.
 The Civil Rights and anti-Vietnam war protests were at their height, the President of the United States, his Attorney General and the charismatic leader of the Civil Rights movement, Dr. Martin Luther King, had all been assassinated and the incoming President, Lyndon Johnson, faced the prospect of defeat in Vietnam.
 It was almost as if America had turned in on itself and no-one was sure where it would all end.

 “The thing that concerned me in 1968, when I sitting in a car outside the club I was playing and listening to the news,” reflected Haden when I interviewed him in August 2005, “Was that Nixon had just bombed Cambodia, and all these people were killed.
 The Democratic convention was going on in Chicago and all these people had been arrested, and so that’s when I started thinking about protest.”
 He contacted Carla Bley, and together they came up with Liberation Music Orchestra, inspired by folk songs from the Spanish Civil War that produced the trilogy “El Quinto Regimento,” “Los Cuatro Generales” and “Viva La Quince Brigade” plus three originals by Haden, three by Bley, Ornette Coleman’s “War Orphans” and Bertolt Bechet’s “Song of the United Front.”

 Thomas Wolfe once cautioned that you can’t go home again.
 But sometimes you can.
 Twelve years after Liberation Music Orchestra was released, Haden did just that.
-His sense of justice and humanity had been offended by President Reagan’s policies in Latin America in general and El Salvador in particular.
+His sense of justice and humanity offended by President Reagan’s policies in Latin America in general, and El Salvador in particular.
 Once again Haden contacted Carla Bley and the result was The Ballad of the Fallen, recorded in November 1982.

 “Actually it was it was about a lot of different things, but mostly about El Salvador when Reagan was going in there,” explained Haden, who retained a core of personnel from Liberation Music Orchestra — Don Cherry (cornet), Mike Mantler (trumpet), Dewey Redman (tenor saxophone), Paul Motian (drums) and Bley on piano — to which he added Sharon Freeman (French Horn), Mick Goodrick (guitar), Jack Jeffers (tuba), Jim Pepper (tenor saxophone); Steve Slagle (alto and soprano saxes, flute, clarinet), Gary Valente (trombone) with himself, of course, on bass.